hrzndhrn/recode/README.md

   proposes to add parentheses for one-arity functions when using the pipe operator.
 This task will add such parentheses.

+* Single pipe operator (`single-pipe`, not yet released) Any single pipe operation will be reformat to a function call.

 The mix task `mix recode` performs the changes below on all files in your project.

 With `mix recode --pipe-fun-one`, `recode` will make only the changes for `pipe-fun-one`.

 With `mix recode --no-pipe-fun-one`, `recode` will skip the changes for `pipe-fun-one`.